mixxxdj/manual/source/hardware/controllers/native_instruments_traktor_kontrol_s3.rst

 ==========================================  ===========================================================================================================================================================================
 Library knob press                          Load track selected in library to the deck.
 :hwlabel:`SHIFT` + Library knob press       Eject track.
 Small play button                           While held, plays the current track in the preview deck.
-If you rotate the library knob while you hold the play button, Mixxx will scan through the track being previewed.
+If you rotate the library knob while you hold the :hwlabel:`PLAY` button, Mixxx will scan through the track being previewed.
 Star button                                 This button is not used.
 List-plus button                            Adds the current track to the Auto DJ list.
 :hwlabel:`VIEW` button                      Move focus of library control between left-hand tree and main list.